Customer Success Managers are the workhorses of the experience and subscription economy.

 I am writing a new trend report / eBook on the subject and have written a post that outlines the thinking and chapters: Customer experience, the subscription economy and 10 ways success teams will make you win

-The approach is very much in sync with the success hacking approach I wrote about.
+The approach is very much in sync with this success hacking approach I wrote about.

-Below is the thinking that started all my efforts on the new trend report / eBook.
+Below in the SlideShare deck is some of the early thinking that started all my efforts on the new trend report / eBook.